 Tip: Ask to sit next to your favorite animal so you can be right next to them when they “come alive.”

 Disney World Animal Kingdom (right outside of Animal Kingdom)

 Lake Buena Vista, FL

 Phone: (407) 827-8500

 Take the entire family to try some scrumptious Greek food at Taverna Opa.
-Dig into great appetizers such as Greek Country Sausage, meatballs and lamb sliders.
+Dig into some good food, starting with appetizers such as Greek Country Sausage, meatballs and lamb sliders.
 They also serve a variety of seafood and wood fired meats that the adults will enjoy and if you have a little foodie on your hands, they will enjoy it too.
-They also serve traditional Greek dishes such as Spanakopita, Mousakka and Pastitsio (just tell kids that this is mac and cheese and they will love it.)
-Make sure to goo for dinner and enjoy the nightly belly dancing show.
-Shows start at 7pm every evening.
+They also serve traditional Greek dishes such as Spanakopita, Mousakka, and Pastitsio (just tell kids that this is mac and cheese, and they will love it.)
+Make sure to go for dinner and enjoy the nightly belly dancing show.
+Shows start at 7pm every evening for this great experience.

 The Pointe Orlando (2nd floor)

 9101 Internation Drive, Suite 2240